KSahithyan/2d-physics-simulation-website/README.md

 ### Ways to contribute

 1. You can find some bugs and create an issue.
-2. You can write code to fix the bugs from the issues section.
+2. You can write code to fix the bugs from the issues section ([Development](#Development)).
 3. You can give feedback.
 4. You can star this repo to show your support.

+### Development

+If you want to contribute to this project by coding, Check this section and also [Todo.md](./TODO.md)

+* After you cloned this repository, run `yarn install` to install dependencies.
+* Run `yarn start` to start the development server.
+The development server will be running on http://localhost:8080/

+*